 Sr.No.
 Content Activity Learning Outcomes 1.
 Scope and nature of Event Management: Lecture and To understand Definition, Variables, Types of events, The impact Exercises importance of Event of events, Timelines, What is an event worth?, Management What makes someone a good event manager?
 Developing a concept and planning: The need, Expectation determination, Developing concepts, The stakeholders, Planning processes 2.
 Organizing the resources required: Location, Lecture and Students will learn about Organizing physical resources and services, Exercises the resources required Financial resources, Managing financial resources, for organizing the event Marketing resources, Outsourcing resource through exercises requirements Catering - Food and Drink: Determining food and beverage needs, Choosing a caterer, Other catering considerations.
 3. Promoting an event: Marketing an event, Target Lecture and Students will be able to marketing, How to determine the target, The Exercises do the marketing of marketing mix, How to promote a private event, Events How to promote a public event Managing the clientele: Accessibility, Queuing theory, Negative situations 4.
 Risk management, legalities and contingency Lecture and To understand about the planning: Planning for the unexpected, Risk Exercises risks involved in the analysis, Tools for identifying risks, Negating risk, event management Contingency planning, Legal issues, Insurance, business Security at events Delivering the event: Some things to consider before setting-up day, After the event 5.
-Organising celebrations and parties: A Exercises Actual experience children's party, A wedding, A reunion, A street • party Organising exhibitions: Guidelines for planning a show or exhibition Organising conferences and seminars: Organising a conference Working in the events industry: Education, Job profiles Text Books 1.
-Event Management, Wagen and Carlos, Pearson 2.
-Event Planning & Management.
-Diwakar Sharma a, Dee ep and Deep Publica tions 3.
+Organising celebrations and parties: A Exercises Actual experience children's party, A wedding, A reunion, A street party Organising exhibitions: Guidelines for planning a show or exhibition Organising conferences and seminars: Organising a conference Working in the events industry: Education, Job profiles Text Bo oks 1. ] Event Management, Wagen and Carlos, Pearson 2. ] Event Planning & Management.
+Diwakar Sharma, D eep and Deep Publica tions 3.
 Successful Event Management, Shone & Parry, Thomson Learning 4.
-Event Management, John Mason Refere Reference Books 1.
-The Business of Event Planning: Behind-the-Scen nes S ecrets of Successful Special Events, Allen, J, Canada: Wiley 2.
-Planning Special Events., Armstrong, J S, New Y York: Josse Bass Wiley.
-3. Professional Event Coordination, Rutherford Silv vers, J and Goldblatt, J. N ew York: Wiley
+Event Management, John Mason Referen ce Books 1. ' The Business of Event Planning: Behind-the-Scenes Secrets of Successful Special Events, Allen, J, ( Canada: Wiley 2. ] Planning Special Events., Armstrong, J S, New York: Josse Bass Wiley.
+3. 1 Professional Event Coordination, Rutherford Silvers , J and Goldblatt, J. N lew York: Wiley

-Semester : II Elective

-Title of the Subject / : Business Environment
+Semester : II Elective Title of the Subject / course : Business Environment Course Code : 4 Duration in Hrs : 40

-course

-Course Code :

-Credits : 4 Duration in Hrs : 40